Ghislaine Howard:

 Collections

-Work in various collections including The Royal Collection; Manchester City Art Gallery; Whitworth Art Gallery; Graves Art Gallery, Sheffield; Salford City Art Gallery; the BBC, Saint Mary's Maternity Unit, Manchester; the Manchester Metropolitan University; Her Majesty's Prison Service, the Methodist Art Collection; British Medical Association, The Hall School Wimbledon, Liverpool Hope University College, etc.
+Work in various collections including: The Royal Collection; Manchester City Art Gallery; Whitworth Art Gallery; Graves Art Gallery, Sheffield; Salford City Art Gallery; the BBC, Saint Mary's Maternity Unit, Manchester; Manchester Metropolitan University; Her Majesty's Prison Service; British Medical Association; The Hall School, Wimbledon; Liverpool Hope University College, etc.

 Private collections: Great Britain, Eire, France, Belgium, Germany, USA, Australia and elsewhere.